 - All of your image links will now point to the new storage location.

-(Search & Replace global search and replace plugin for WordPress)
+(Search & Replace global search and replace plugin)

 Search & Replace is a free plugin that allows you to perform a simple search to find strings in your WordPress database and then replace that string.